libriscv/docs/docs/godot_intro/sandbox.md

 :::warning

-It is very tempting to assign an ELF program as the script to a Sandbox node.
+It is very tempting to assign an ELF program as the script to a regular Sandbox node.
 Don't do that.
-Calls you make to the Sandbox node will not go to the script first.
-The empty Sandbox will fail on random things and just appear confusing.
-Just make a regular Node and assign the ELF to that.
-You can use a Sandbox node, but don't set an ELF program as the script.
+Calls you make to the Sandbox node will not go through the script instance.
+A script instance has a loaded Sandbox inside it, but the Sandbox node won't _unless you load it_, and then you have 2 instances, one of which you aren't using.
+An empty Sandbox will fail on random things and just appear confusing.
+Make a regular Node and assign the ELF to that.

 :::